 Depending on if you are staying in a campsite or roofed accommodation the answer differs.

-If you are in roofed accommodation there is a board at the entrance of the Visitor Centre, this will have the name on the booking along with the accommodation name indicated.
+If you are in roofed accommodation, there is a board at the entrance to the Visitor Centre.
+This will have either your name of booking number along with the accommodation/hut or cabin name indicated.
 The keys will be left in the door for your arrival.

 Change of Conditions